 Ahead of the Season 12 Player Auction, the Bulls retained young raiders Pankaj and Manjeet.
 They also added right raider Aashish Malik from the nominated New Young Players category for the upcoming season.

-Even though they also have Pirati Srisivatejesh (left raider), Ganesha B. Hanamantagol (right raider), Shubham Bitake and Mahipal in their ranks, it remains to be seen if these talented raiders can raise their game in the marquee league.
+Even though they also have Pirati Srisivatejesh (left raider), Ganesha B. Hanamantagol (right raider), Shubham Bitake and Mahipal in their ranks, it remains to be seen if these raiders can raise their game in the upcoming season.

 Opportunities

-After two consecutive seasons of league-stage exits, the new-look Bulls will have an opportunity to return to the PKL Season 12 Playoffs under the tutelage of head coach BC Ramesh.
+After two consecutive seasons of league-stage exits, the new-look Bulls will aim to reclaim the PKL trophy under the guidance of two-time PKL title-winning head coach BC Ramesh.

 Furthermore, the forthcoming season will offer a perfect platform for the likes of rising stars such as Aashish Malik, Dheeraj, Shubham Bitake, Alireza Mirzaeian and Ahmadreza Asgari to showcase their talents and make a mark in the league.